ndrean/UpImage/README.md

 We send a request and build a stream with the body since we want to write it into a file.
 This limits the memory usage.

+When we have a [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302), we get a status 302 and a header `Location`.
+We exploit this here.

 ```elixir
 {:ok, path} = Plug.Upload.random_file("stream")